FOSE1025/S2_2020/practicals/week07/FOSE1025_week07_practical.md

 Choose one of your answers to activity 1 and write specific instructions that would help someone else complete the activity.

 Now, exchange your instructions with those of your peer and discuss how good they are for reproducibility.
 Are the instructions clear enough to help you complete the task?

+## Participation task

+Submit your assessment of your peer's instructions to the week 7 practical 2 participation task submission box.
+Once you have submitted it, show your submission to your tutor so that she can record your participation.

 ## OPTIONAL Activity 3 - Git and Github (10 minutes + 5 minutes discussion)